Best Overall Outdoor Security Lights

 What to Consider When Buying Outdoor Security Lights

-Look for security lights that are weatherproof, especially if they’ll be exposed to rain or snow.
+Regardless of the type of light you choose, look for weatherproof security lights, especially when it comes to climates with lots of rain or snow.
 Most people prefer lights with LED bulbs, which last significantly longer and use far less energy than incandescent bulbs.
-Choosing options equipped with motion sensor lights can also help protect your home, as automatic lights may scare off or deter potential intruders
+Choosing options equipped with motion sensor lights can also help identify intruders before you can see or hear them.
+This makes it easier to protect your home, as automatic lights may scare off or deter potential intruders.

 How Bright Should an Outdoor Security Light Be?

-As Home Depot explains, a lumen measures the amount of light that comes from a bulb.
-Typically, a higher wattage means higher lumens, which equals a more visible light output.
-So how bright, or many lumens, should an outdoor security light be?
+So how bright—or how many lumens—should an outdoor security light be?
 It depends on placement and purpose.
-For example, illuminating the steps of a front porch takes 12 to 100 lumens, while security floodlights outside of an average house requires 700 to 1,300 lumens.
+For example, illuminating the steps of a front porch takes 12 to 100 lumens, while security floodlights outside of an average house require 700 to 1,300 lumens.

 How We Found the Best Outdoor Security Lights